 - Drain down the system.
-(Open all taps to allow air in, enabling the system to drain quickly). - (ii) Remove any water filters fitted, and replace with a short length of hose or empty filter cartridge (this will ensure the filter is not affected by the disinfectant / sterilising solution). - (iii) Fill the system by using the pump with a disinfectant / sterilising solution.
-(Check that the solution at full strength appears at all taps/showers).
-Allow to stand for the recommended period of time. - (iv) Drain the system down completely. - Thoroughly clean the outside of all taps/connectors with a cloth soaked in the disinfectant / sterilising solution. - (vi) Flush the system through with clean drinking water until no traces of disinfectant / sterilising solution can be detected at any tap. - (vii) Replace the filter.
-Suitable sterilising chemicals are available from your Elddis Retailer, accessory shop, chemists, or homebrew shops.
+(Open all taps to allow air in, enabling the system to drain quickly). - (ii) Thoroughly clean the outside of all taps/connectors with a cloth soaked in the disinfectant / sterilising solution. - (iii) Flush the system through with clean drinking water until no traces of disinfectant / sterilising solution can be detected at any tap. - (iv) Suitable sterilising chemicals are available from your Elddis Retailer.
 It is not, however, recommended to use bleach or sodium metabisulphide.